rkapl123/DBAddin/docs/DBFuncs.md

 *   `concatCellsText` above Function using the Text property of the cells, therefore getting the displayed values.
 *   `concatCellsSep` concatenating cells with given separator.
 *   `concatCellsSepText` above Function using the Text property of the cells, therefore getting the displayed values.
 *   `DBString`, building a quoted string from an open ended parameter list given in the argument.
-This can also be used to easily build wildcards into the String.
+This can also be used to easily build wild-cards into the String.
 *   `DBinClause`, building an SQL "in" clause from an open ended parameter list given in the argument.
 *   `DBDate`, building a quoted Date string (standard format YYYYMMDD, but other formats can be chosen) from the date value given in the argument.